weberdev/adanddgenbasic/README.md

 Why are most definitions just jammed into the start of the program?

 READs buried in IF statements seem to make QB64 grumpy.
 While an alignment system based on the first 9 minor psychic disciplines would be fun, it's also not within the scope of classic AD&D. I'll tidy it up soon, idiomatic BASIC and program organization is not really what I was trained in.

+How do I run it?

+To run: download QB64, above, and install it.
+Download the code from the repository by clicking the green "<> Code" button, and then selecting "Download ZIP".
+Unzip the file, and open the ADNDGEN.bas with QB64.
+Click run in the QBASIC window or press F5.
+The program will compile into an executable and then run.
+Output characters will be posted in the same directory you have QB64 in.